Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: System Model and Problem Formulation

 \subsection{Problem Formulation}

-In this paper, we aim to maximize the total utility by jointly optimizing the user association and resource allocation under energy consumption, wireless bandwidth, and completion time constraints.
-Based on the models described above, the corresponding optimization problem can be formulated as follows:
+In this paper, we aim to maximize the overall system utility by jointly optimizing user association, resource allocation, and SemCom scheme, subject to constraints on energy consumption, spectrum availability, and delay.
+Based on the system models developed above, the corresponding optimization problem can be formulated as follows:

-where $\bm{x}, \bm{z}, \bm{f}, \bm{P}, \bm{c}, \bm{d}$ are vetors of corresponding decision variables.
+Here, $\bm{x}, \bm{z}, \bm{f}, \bm{P}, \bm{c}, \bm{d}$ are the vectors of decision variables.
 Constraint \eqref{cons:allocation} contains the user association and RB allocation constraints described above.
-Constraint \eqref{cons:delay} ensures the semantic information transmission is completed before the maximum delay $T^{max}$.
-Constraint \eqref{cons:energy} requires the total energy consumption of WD $n$ does not exceed a given threshold $E^{max}_n$.
-Constraints \eqref{cons:f}, \eqref{cons:p}, \eqref{cons:x}, and \eqref{cons:z} define the ranges of feasible values for the decisions variables, where $f^{max}_n$ and $P^{max}_n$ are the maximum CPU frequency and transmission power of WD $n$, respectively.
+Constraint \eqref{cons:delay} ensures that the total latency, comprising both computation and transmission time, does not exceed the maximum delay threshold $T^{max}$.
+Constraint \eqref{cons:energy} limits the total energy consumption of each WD to a specified maximum $E^{max}_n$.
+Constraints \eqref{cons:f} and \eqref{cons:p} define the feasible ranges for CPU frequency and transmission power, bounded by their respective hardware limits $f^{max}_n$ and $P^{max}_n$.
+Finally, constraints \eqref{cons:x} and \eqref{cons:z} define the domain of binary user association variables and integer-valued RB allocation variables.

-The formulated problem is Mixed-Integer Programming (MIP) and can be hard to solve.
-Specifically, we will show that our problem is \emph{strongly} NP-hard, so it does not even have a pseudo-polynomial time algorithm.
-Before stating our result, we give the definition of binary utility functions: we say an utility function $u^a(c,d)$ is binary if $u^a(c,d) = u^a_0$ for all $(c,d) \geq (c^a_0,d^a_0)$ and $u^a(c,d) = 0$ otherwise, where $u^a_0, c^a_0, d^a_0$ are positive constants. \begin{theorem} Problem \eqref{problem} is strongly NP-hard even if (i) there is only one WD for each running application and its utility function is binary, (ii) the energy budget $E^{max}_n$ is sufficiently large, and (iii) the channel gain $h^m_n$ and interference $I_m$ for different BS $m$ is equal. \end{theorem} \begin{proof} Please see Appendix \ref{appendix:1}. \end{proof}

-Thereom \ref{theorem:np} indicates that problem \eqref{problem} is hard to solve even for a significantly simplified case.
-Therefore, in general, it is computationally intractable to obtain the exact solution of problem \eqref{problem}.
-In the next section, we will design an approximate algorithm that produces near-optimal solutions for problem \eqref{problem} in polynomial time.
+The formulated optimization problem is a mixed-integer programming (MIP) problem, which is generally challenging to solve.
+In the literature, NP-hardness is commonly employed to characterize the inherent difficulty of such problems.
+However, establishing NP-hardness alone does not necessarily imply that a problem is intractable in practice.
+In particular, \emph{weakly} NP-hard problems---such as the classical 0-1 knapsack problem---can be addressed using pseudo-polynomial time algorithms, and are often solved efficiently through dynamic programming \cite{martello1990knapsack}.
+In contrast, we demonstrate that the problem under consideration is \emph{strongly} NP-hard, which indicates it admits no pseudo-polynomial time algorithm and is fundamentally more complex to solve.